sydeYT/CIPHtool/README.md

 ##  how to run it

-just download the `.bat` file and double-click it. that’s it works on any Windows machine with CMD.
+just download the `.bat` file and double-click it. that’s it. works on any `win` machine with `cmd `.

 if you're fancy, you can `cd` into the `dir`ectory of the bat file and do: